bradym05/VoldexCodeTest-Repository/README.md

 -The functions are too specific and most are redundant.
 Data does not save. <br />

 (Refactored)<br />
--Data is stored as a dictionary to a single key for each user<br />
+-Data is stored as a dictionary to a single key for each user.<br />
--DataStore requests are made based on the current budget, with custom yielding<br />
+-DataStore requests are made based on the current budget, with custom yielding.<br />
--Data is only saved and loaded when necessary<br />
+-Data is only saved and loaded when necessary.<br />
--MemoryStoreService is used to refer UserId to a boolean value indicating if that user's data is currently saving<br />
+-MemoryStoreService is used to refer UserId to a boolean value indicating if that user's data is currently saving.<br />
--Players whose data is saving in another server will be kicked to prevent duplication or data loss<br />
+-Players whose data is saving in another server will be kicked to prevent duplication or data loss.<br />
--Error codes are retrieved and handled uniquely based on the current documentation<br />
+-Error codes are retrieved and handled uniquely based on the current documentation.<br />
--Active processes are counted to ensure all processes complete on BindToClose<br />
+-Active processes are counted to ensure all processes complete on BindToClose.<br />
--All methods like "ArrayInsert" which change data refer back to the "SetData" method to handle all changes in one place<br />
+-All methods like "ArrayInsert" which change data refer back to the "SetData" method to handle all changes in one place.<br />
+-The methods "IncrementData" and "MultiplyData" allow for easy manipulation of number data.<br />

 MainHandler (was TycoonHandler) (PadService replacement): <br />